rsm-hcd/RSM.HCD.CSharp/documentation/docs/index.md

 There are scenarios, such as; argument validation, preloading data, etc... where preliminary work needs to be done before getting to the concern of your method.
-Naturally, we turn to writing small bit sized functions to handle each of these concerns.
+Naturally, we turn to writing small bite sized functions to handle each of these concerns.
 The path forward with `Do<T>.Try` alone tends to lead to a series of somewhat boilerplate error handling.

 #### Common boilerplate without `Then`